 4. Click Update Licenses.
 MainBoss opens a window where you can enter the licenses:

-- 5. Click Refresh from Clipboard.
+5. Click Refresh from Clipboard.
 MainBoss scans through the e-mail message that you copied in Step 2, and extracts the license keys.
-MainBoss displays these keys in the upper part of the window. - 6.
-Click Update Licenses.
-This uses the new license keys to replace the corresponding old ones, subject to the conditions stated below. - 7.
-Click Close to close the window.
+MainBoss displays these keys in the upper part of the window.